bamr87/it-journey/home.md

 ---
 Title: IT-Journey
 Author: bamr87
-layout: default
+Description: This is an overall outline where you can start.
 permalink: /home/
-Motive: I want to help my community to learn more about IT.
-Intentions: Provide a platform for people to share their knowledge and experience about IT.
+purpose: To provide a platform for people to share their knowledge and experience about IT.
 Keywords: 'Home, Zer0'
-Description: This is an overall outline where you can start.
 Post: null
-lastmod: '2021-12-10T22:07:07.937Z'
+lastmod: '2021-12-17T23:04:51.704Z'
 toc: true
 sidebar:
   nav: main